sguox002/leetcode/leetcode-all.md

 ## heap: priority-queue, set, map
 heap is tree based. priority_queue uses array to represent a tree structure (complete tree)
+<<-347	Top K Frequent Elements    		61.9%	Medium	->>
+<<-358	Rearrange String k Distance Apart    		35.4%	Hard
+rearrange the string so that identical char are at least k distance. hashmap to get the frequency then use heap to arrange highest freq char first. arrange k chars, (pop) and then update the frequency and put back to heap.
+->>

 <<-373	Find K Pairs with Smallest Sums    		37.2%	Medium
 two sorted array, find the pair k smallest (u,v) u from A, and v from B, sum sorted.